 - Substance abuse social workers – these workers mostly work in facilities that treat people with substance abuse patterns and disorders.
 They may also work in foster care facilities, community service agencies, and prisons.

 - Top 10 Online Schools for Bachelor’s in Social Work

 - 10 Online Master’s in Social Work (MSW) Programs

 - Top 10 Online Schools Psychology Bachelor’s Degrees

 - 10 Psychology Master’s Online Schools

 How Much Can You Make in Psychology and Social Work?

 While earning potential is not the primary reason why one may choose a career path in any of the two fields, it is still a consideration.
 The average salary of a social worker is $49,470, while a licensed clinical social worker’s salary averages $60,000.

 What is the Average Psychologist’s Salary?

 A psychologist earns an average salary of $79,010.
 However, alternative careers for psychology majors may pay much more.
-While psychologists and social workers are professions that involve helping people with their problems, the two are different, especially in education, job duties, the skills acquired, and the salaries.
+While psychologists and social workers are professions that involve helping people with their problems, the two are different, especially in education, job duties, skills acquired, and salaries.
 Psychologists study human behavior and evaluate how the human mind works.
 On the other hand, social workers treat a person’s mental, behavioral, and emotional issues.